- 1. Decide on the type of juice bars

 Probably the largest share of your startup expenses will account for basic equipment.
 Let’s see just exactly what you need:

 - Multifunctional juicer

 - Closet to store inventory

-As for the POS solution, you might prefer to have something compact and not requiring heavy investments from the start.
+As for the juice pos system for a bar, you might prefer to have something compact and not requiring heavy investments from the start.
 Mobile POS is the perfect decision for this case.
 From the operations point of view, juice bars have a lot in common with small coffee shops or food trucks.
-You can pick a point of sale for coffee shops or food trucks.
-Such solutions most probably will provide all the required features at a good price.
+Solutions popular among those types of businesses most probably will provide all the required features at a good price.